 If you’ve ever dreamed of being a prince or princess living in a palace, then a Sintra day trip from Lisbon is a must!
 Our day spent here brought all of Bettina’s princess dreams true.
-To skip ahead to our top 5 tips on how to prepare for a daytrip to Sintra, click here.
+To skip ahead to our top 5 tips on how to prepare for a Sintra day trip, click here.

 What is Sintra and Pena Palace